 The School of Education at Southern Connecticut State University is accredited by the Council for Accreditation of Educator Preparation (CAEP), 2010 Massachusetts Ave., NW, Suite 500, Washington, DC 20036; phone (202) 466-7496.
 This accreditation covers the initial certification preparation program in school media in the State of Connecticut (Connecticut School Media is a K12 certification).
 CAEP is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.

-Please refer to the home page on admissions from the Office of Graduate Admissions for information on general requirements and the Online Graduate Application.
+Please refer to the home page on admissions from the School of Graduate and Professional Studies for information on general requirements and the Online Graduate Application.

 The Master of Library and Information Science program has rolling admissions.
 Please consult the sections that follow for an overview of the program and guidance on the requirements and the admissions procedure.

 Consideration for admission into the MLIS program is based on applicants meeting the minimum requirements for admission to the Graduate School as described in the Graduate Catalog under Minimum Acceptance Standards.
 The standard is defined as:

 A bachelor's degree from a regionally accredited college or university (or equivalent for students with degrees obtained in other countries) with an undergraduate cumulative grade point average of at least 3.0 (scale A = 4.0) and the recommendation of the graduate program.

 A candidate whose academic record is not sufficiently competitive may be recommended by the School of Graduate and Professional Studies for Conditional Admission but only if the applicant has demonstrated considerable promise as a result of work experiences and/or contributions to the community.

 Students from outside the United States should consult the section Admission of International Students in the Graduate Catalog for information on expected language proficiency, etc.